cardano-foundation/CIPs/CIP-0013/README.md

 * any value for the first URI query argument;
 * any URI query argument beyond the first.

+#### Other URI queries

+An ABNF grammar should be specified and explained similarly for each CIP that defines a new Cardano URI authority by explicitly defining the terms `authority` and `query` as for the "Stake pool" case above.

 ### Security Considerations